Bonus Chapters

 The attack happened on the thirteenth day.

-Matthew had been following Amelia home—a practice he had adopted after the first week, though he kept enough distance that she would not notice.
-He told himself it was practical.
-The East End was dangerous, especially at dusk, and she walked home alone each evening.
+Matthew had been following Amelia home — a practice he had adopted after the first week, though he kept enough distance that she would not notice.
+The East End was dangerous at dusk, and she walked home alone each evening.
 Someone should ensure she arrived safely.

 She was perhaps three streets from her lodgings when the two men appeared.

-Matthew recognized the type immediately—dock workers, most likely, looking for easy coin or easy sport.
-They moved to block Amelia's path, spreading out to cut off escape routes with the practiced ease of men who had done this before.
+Matthew recognised the type immediately — dock workers, looking for easy coin or easy sport.
+They moved to block Amelia's path with the practised ease of men who had done this before.

 "Evening, love," one of them said, his grin showing missing teeth.
 "Bit late to be walking alone, innit?"

-"That so?"
+"Maybe we will be the judge of that."
 The second man moved closer, his eyes sliding over her in a way that made Matthew's vision narrow to a red point.
-"Maybe we will be the judge of that."

-He crossed the distance in four strides and caught the man's wrist before he could fully grasp Amelia's arm.
+Matthew crossed the distance in four strides and caught the man's wrist before he could fully grasp her.
 The man yelped in surprise, then pain as Matthew twisted his arm at an angle it was never meant to go.

-Matthew released him with a shove that sent him sprawling into the gutter.
-The second man, realizing there was now an obstacle to their sport, squared up to Matthew with the false courage of someone who had not yet grasped how badly he was outmatched.
+He released him with a shove that sent him sprawling into the gutter.
+The second man squared up with the false courage of someone who had not yet grasped how badly he was outmatched.

-"This is none of your concern," the man said, puffing his chest.
+"This is none of your concern," the man said.
 "Find your own girl."

 "This one is mine."
-Matthew said it without thinking, the words coming from some deep, possessive place he had not known existed.
+The words came from some deep, possessive place he had not known existed.
 "And if you value your ability to walk, you will leave.
 Now."

-The man in the gutter had scrambled to his feet, cradling his injured wrist.
-He took one look at Matthew—really looked, seeing perhaps for the first time who and what he was—and paled.
+The man in the gutter scrambled to his feet, cradling his wrist.
+He took one look at Matthew — really looked — and paled.

-But the second man, either braver or stupider than his friend, did not move.
+But the second man did not move.
 "She is just some flower girl.
 Not worth protecting."

 "She is worth more than you will ever be," Matthew said quietly.
-"And if you do not walk away right now, I will show you exactly how much I value her safety."
+"Walk away.
+Now."

-They left quickly, the injured one still cursing and holding his wrist.
+Self-preservation won over pride.
+They left quickly, the injured one still cursing.
 Matthew watched until they disappeared around a corner, then turned to Amelia.

 "Are you hurt?" he asked.

 "No." Her voice was barely a whisper.
-"You... you were following me."
+"You were following me."

 "Yes."